Reviewed by: Kiley Griffin, R.N.

 Nurses often spend the most time developing their resumes.
 Sometimes they neglect their cover letters or don’t write one at all.

-A cover letter is a great way to separate yourself from the pack.
+Whether you are a new grad nurse or a nurse veteran, a cover letter is a great way to separate yourself from the pack.
 Even if a hiring manager only skims it, it can mean the difference between you and another candidate getting the job if something catches their eye.

 In this post, we will explore the following: